JohnCoene/javascript-for-r/_book/1-02-basics.md

 }
 ```

-There are a plethora of roxygen2 tags to further document different sections, below we use two different tags to document the parameters and give an example.
+There are a plethora of roxygen2 tags to further document different sections.
+Below we use two different tags to document the parameters and give an example.

 ```r
 #' Strings Length